Healing the Heart – Mind with Rose Medicine

 Roses have been (and still are) well-loved in many places and cultures around the world.

-Cultivating rose most likely began in Persia, but soon spread.
-The Greeks and Romans used the beautiful blooms, and of course, rose captured the hearts of many artists the world over, leading to poems, stories, and paintings dedicated to this beautiful and scent-filled flower.
-Today there are many thousands of varieties of rose.
+Cultivating roses likely originated in Persia, but it soon spread.
+The Greeks and Romans used the beautiful blooms, and, of course, the rose captured the hearts of many artists worldwide, leading to poems, stories, and paintings dedicated to this beautiful and scent-filled flower.
+Today, there are many thousands of varieties of roses.

 Rose medicine is mildly astringent and supports the emotional heart during times of stress, depression, or overwhelm.
-In particular, volatile oils (its aromatic compounds) calm the nervous system and can improve mood.
+In particular, volatile oils (their aromatic compounds) calm the nervous system and can improve mood.

 GATHERING ROSE: Your first step in creating rose medicine for yourself is wildcrafting.
 Rose is easy to identify once you know it, but check with an identification guide if you’re unsure.
 You can use all varieties of rose for the recipes below, although I prefer harvesting wild rose versus cultivated varieties.